- July 25, 2019

 - Posted by: Warren Schirtzinger

-- Categories: Go-to-market strategy for your startup, Innovation, Startups
+- Categories: Go-to-market strategy, Innovation, Startups

 When doing go-to-market planning, is it critical to recognize the tendency of buyers to reference each other when making buying decisions.